-Daniel Pioro is rapidly gaining recognition as one of the most innovative young violinists of his generation.
-Known as soloist and chamber musician he is the leader of the Fibonacci Sequence, and since 2014 he has been a member of the collective of musicians, CHROMA.
+Daniel Pioro is rapidly gaining recognition as one of the most ground-breaking violinists of his generation.
+Known as soloist and chamber musician, he was recently announced as Artistic Director and leader of the internationally renowned chamber ensemble, Fibonacci Sequence.

-Daniel actively promotes new music, in particular championing the music of Gerald Barry, whose work for solo violin Triorchic Blues he plays regularly in concert, and through collaborations with groups such as the London Sinfonietta and the London Contemporary Orchestra (of which he was leader until 2015).
+He actively promotes new music, in particular championing the music of Gerald Barry, whose work for solo violin Triorchic Blues he plays regularly in concert.
+His repertoire includes the violin concertos by Colin Matthews and Thomas Adès.
 Daniel Pioro works closely with the acclaimed author Michael Morpurgo, a collaboration that has created The Storyteller’s Ensemble, a group of musicians devoted to the written and spoken word.
-Putting music to Morpurgo’s book The Mozart Question – and performing it with The Storyteller’s Ensemble across the UK to great acclaim – led to work on The Best Of Times, which was performed for the first time in Saffron Hall this season.

-A teacher of improvisation at Dartington International Summer School from 2011-2013, the nature of free-music and noise exploration has become increasingly important, and he has improvised on stage with Ilan Volkov, Yoni Silver, Okkyung Lee and Jonny Greenwood amongst others.
+A teacher of improvisation at Dartington International Summer School, the nature of free-music and noise exploration has been a focal point to Daniel’s sound, and he has improvised on stage with Ilan Volkov, Yoni Silver, Okkyung Lee and Jonny Greenwood amongst others.

 Daniel Pioro plays on a violin by Christoph Götting.